 The sampling frame of establishments (usually farms) engaged in Crop Production (NAICS 111) and Support Activities for Crop Production (NAICS 1151) is constructed primarily from the Quarterly Census of Employment and Wages (QCEW): a census of establishments that participate in the unemployment insurance (UI) program.
 In states where UI coverage is not universal, the sampling frame is supplemented with farm establishments drawn from commercial lists of agricultural employers, administrative data sources, internet searches, and discussions with local, knowledgeable sources.

-In the final stage, workers are randomly sampled at their farm job sites.
-Randomly-selected workers are usually interviewed at the worksite, either before work, after work or during breaks.
+In the final stage, crop workers are randomly sampled at their farm job sites.
+Randomly-selected crop workers are usually interviewed at the worksite, either before work, after work or during breaks.
 Respondents may also be interviewed at another location if that is more convenient.

 NAWS Survey Documentation